7Cost of living in Alberta

 Rent prices

-Calgary’s economy is closely tied to the oil industry—when it booms, everything is expensive, then it crashes and the circle eventually starts again (until we use solar power and other clean energy sources?).
-According to the CMHC, a bachelor apartment is $879 per month and a one-bedroom apartment is $1050 per month.
-For PadMapper, a bachelor apartment is $974 per month and a one-bedroom apartment is $1125 per month.
-As for RentSeeker, the estimate is $1070 per month for a one-bedroom apartment.
+Calgary’s economy is closely tied to the oil industry—when it booms, everything is expensive, then it crashes, and the circle eventually starts again (until we use solar power and other clean energy sources!).
+According to the CMHC, a bachelor apartment starts from $1,207 per month and a one-bedroom apartment from $,469 per month.
+As for RentSeeker, the estimate is $1,480 per month for a bachelor and $1,711 per month for a one-bed.

-In several neighbourhoods, large houses are sometimes surprisingly cheaper than a two-bedroom apartment.
-You may want to consider living with roommates for a better deal!
+In several neighbourhoods, large houses are sometimes surprisingly cheaper than an apartment.
+You may want to consider living with roommates in a house for a better deal!

 Public transportation